Moarram/headline/docs/Customization.md

 ***Note:** You must source the theme before setting customization variables!*

 ### Associative arrays
-Some customization variables contain a map of key value pairs.
-These variables may be set using syntax `VARIABLE=(key1 value1 key2 value2)`.
+Some variables contain a map of key value pairs.
+These may be set using syntax `VARIABLE=(key1 value1 key2 value2)`.
 To update an individual entry instead of the whole array, use syntax `VARIABLE[key]=value`.

 ### Template
 A template string includes the template token (`...` by default) which will be replaced by something else.
 Templates may contain styles.